The Issue We're Addressing

 - Helping employers identify and hire for competencies to more efficiently invest in their skilled workforce

 - Communicating to educators what those competencies are and how to supply them to individuals

 As the backbone organization of this initiative, Hope Street Group will leverage collective impact, employer leadership, and a commitment to validation and measurement in order to construct ideas and translate them into viable and sustainable action.

 Employer-led sector-based collaboratives and regional pilots will integrate best practices to identify the current and future needs in the job market and ultimately build a shared operating system that strengthens links between employers, educators and individuals.
 These initiatives are led by a consortia of over forty market leaders representing varied interest in the Jobs market.

-Click to learn more about our Health Career Pathways initiative, in partnership with the White House and the Advisory Board, the larger Sync Our Signals initiative, our Retail Community of Practice and our Makers Series.
+Click to learn more about our Health Career Pathways initiative, in partnership with the White House and the Advisory Board, the larger Sync Our Signals initiative, our Retail Opportunity Network and our Makers Series.
 For more information on our past work and its impact, please see our Previous Jobs Projects.

 The Impact We're Seeing

 We’re already seeing this effort manifest in an improved jobs marketplace.
 We’re working to ensure that:

 - Individuals know their skills and can articulate and use them to get the jobs they are interested in

 - Employers know what they need and hire and train effectively based on those needs